SC's Pseudo-Blog

 Somewhere in the eastern Sierra, 22 May 2024.

-So the Little Red Beast is maybe getting a bit long in the tooth.
+The Little Red Beast is maybe getting a bit long in the tooth.
 He turned 8 years old a month ago, and has 135,000 miles on the clock.
 Still going strong, still lots of life left, but that damn stick shift ...

 So meet Bonnie Blue, Brigid's 2024 Wrangler Unlimited Rubicon.
 It was built on the same template as the LRB was, the only major difference is that Bonnie has an eight-speed automatic transmission and came from the factory on 35" tires (which included some augmented suspension system components).
 It also has a factory mounted (and warranted) Warn winch hiding behind the front bumper.
 Oh ... it also has this funny glass thing in the dash that lights up and shows pretty pictures, maps, plays music and videos, links to her phone, etc. The LRB was fancy with a AM/FM/CD player with an auxiliary input.
 Brigid is definitely in the 21st century with this rig!